amirkaidarov/amirkaidarov/README.md

 -->

 # 💫 About Me:
-🧑‍💻 I am Software Engineer with a passion for Science and Mobile Development<br>📬 I am currently working on my portfolio website
+🧑‍💻 I am Software Engineer with a passion for Data Science, ML/AI, and Mobile Development<br>📬 I am currently a Software Engineering intern at Medidata Solutions!

 ## 🌐 Socials: